DaAlbrecht/thesis-TEKO/content/Implementation.typ

  Rust does not provide a large standard library, instead, it relies on third-party crates for many basic functionalities.
-Based on the @architecture axum is used as a web framework, tokio is used for asynchronous runtime  and lapin is used as a RabbitMQ client.
+Based on the @architecture axum is used as a web framework, Tokio is used for asynchronous runtime  and lapin is used as a RabbitMQ client.
 The dependencies and other commonly used crates are added to the Cargo.toml file:

 #figure(sourcecode(numbering: none)[```bash